 Admission to the course is subject to a satisfactory medical report, as you are required to meet the standards for 'Fitness to Teach'.
 It is important that you disclose any medical condition or disability so that we can look at the best way of supporting you if you are offered a place on the course.

-You will be subject to safeguarding checks which include an enhanced DBS check.
+You will be subject to safeguarding checks which includes an enhanced DBS check.

 About the training provider

 We work closely with the University of Nottingham to design and develop an innovative Initial Teacher Training programme linked with our specialism of teaching in a variety of educational settings.
 All trainee teachers within our alliance meet half termly to engage with our curriculum, delivered by outstanding practitioners from our schools.
-This is an opportunity for you to consider your development as a teacher within the urban context you’re training in; past trainees have found these sessions invaluable.
+This is an opportunity for you to consider your development as a teacher and reflect upon practice within different settings; past trainees have found these sessions invaluable.

 As a trainee teacher in our alliance you’ll learn from the best teachers, supported by a culture of coaching and mentoring.
 All trainee teachers observe outstanding teaching and get to work alongside the best teachers in an apprenticeship role.